wendyran/wendyran.github.io/_posts/2015-05-26-decision-tree-random-forest-svm.markdown

 Historically, the first regression tree algorithm is **AID** which appeared several years before THAID.
 The AID and CART regression tree methods follow Algorithm 1, with the node impurity being the sum of squared deviations about the mean and the node predicting the sample mean of Y.

-**M5**, an adaptation of a regression tree al- gorithm by Quinlan uses a more computationally efficient strategy to construct piecewise linear models.
+**M5**, an adaptation of a regression tree algorithm by Quinlan uses a more computationally efficient strategy to construct piecewise linear models.

 A comparision table of CART, GUIDE and M5 is listed in [2].